r-owen/base_loom_server/docs/threading.md

 Special cases that may only be supported by WIF files:

-* Ends that are threaded through heddles on more than one shaft are only shown threaded on the lowest-numbered shaft, ignoring 0.
 * Ends that are only threaded on shaft 0 (meaning not threaded through heddles on any shaft) are displayed without a shaft number.
+* Ends that are threaded through heddles on more than one shaft are only shown threaded on the lowest-numbered shaft, ignoring shaft 0.

 ## Threading Direction